adya/pack-skse-mod/README.md

     └───SKSE
         └───Plugins
 ```
-> Note: * 'Required' is a path is optional and configured with `FOMOD_REQUIRED_SRC_PATH`.
-(See [Additional required installation](https://github.com/adya/pack-skse-mod/blob/main/README.md#additional-required-installation)

-And installation goes to `Data/SKSE/Plugins` game directory (controller by `FOMOD_REQUIRED_DST_PATH` parameter).

-You may choose to customize the structure using the following parameters:
+This corresponds to the following configuration, that you may choose to customize:
 ```yaml
 jobs:
   run: